groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/nodejs-java/com.groupdocs.viewer.options/projectmanagementoptions/_index.md

 Provides options for rendering project management files.

 The ProjectManagementOptions class encapsulates various settings and parameters that can be used to control the rendering of project management files (such as Microsoft Project or similar) in the GroupDocs.Viewer component.
+For details, see the [documentation][].

 Example usage: